Will-Dinicola/FitnessAppProject/README.md

 </p>

 ## Rewards
-If the user selects "View Trophies" from the "Exercise Log" screen, they will be met with yet enough page, this one showing all of their achievements so far.
+If the user selects **View Trophies** from the **Exercise Log** screen, they will be met with another page, this one showing all of their achievements so far.
-Examples included for viewing include the first trophy for completing an exercise, the fiftieth exercise trophy, and a trophy that has not yet been unlocked by this user!
+Examples included for viewing include the ***first exercise trophy*** for completing an exercise, the ***fiftieth exercise trophy*** for completing fifty exercises, and a trophy that has not yet been unlocked by this user!

 <p float="left">
 <img src='images/First.png' width=300>